 Fernie offers a myriad of mountain biking opportunities from the Educational Forest offering leisurely trails with interpretive signage, to expert trails like Roots.
 Some popular rides in Fernie and surrounding Elk Valley include Cokato Road, The Coal Creek Heritage Trail, Fernie Alpine Resort, Roots and Roots Extensioin and the Ich Bin Sofa Trail.
 There’s trips and trails to suit every taste and ability!

 Revelstoke is known as one of the top 10 adventure spots in North America.
-It offers world-class mountain biking recreation from fun runs on cross-country ski trails to challenging single track rides to spectacular falls.
-An interesting one hour curcuit with lots of options is the Mount Revelstoke National Park Loop.
+It offers world-class hiking and mountain biking recreation from fun runs on cross-country ski trails to challenging single track rides to spectacular falls.
+Mount Revelstoke National Park offers perfect opportunity to explore the Columbia Mountains from short, valley-bottom strolls to steep touch climbs.
 The Revelstoke Dam Trail via Western Access Road will provide you with beautiful mountain views of the dam, a peaceful cycle and Lake Revelstoke at the end.
 The Martha Creek Trail is a fun downhill trail and can be accessed by climbing the Sale Mountain Fire Road, located 2 kilometres (1 mi) past Martha Creek Campground.
-The list of mountain bike trails goes on and on, and maps are available at the Revelstoke Chamber.
+The list of hiking trails goes on and on, and maps are available at the Revelstoke Chamber.